palubad/GEE-functions-codes/README.md

 4. Use the mosaiced Image Collection

 Take a look at the example code [here](https://code.earthengine.google.com/eeed2f691e03f7447367777e76b0e847).
-The source code of the function you can find in the javascript_codes folder of this repository.
+The source code of the function can be found in the *javascript_codes* folder of this repository.